thelukasssheee/CarND-Vehicle-Detection-P5/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on XXXXTODO scales using YCrCb 3-channel HOG features, spatially binned color and histograms of color in the feature vector, which provided a the above mentioned accuracy on the test data set of >99.2%.
+Ultimately I searched on 5 scales using YCrCb 3-channel HOG features, spatially binned color and histograms of color in the feature vector, which provided a the above mentioned accuracy on the test data set of >99.2%.
 Here are some example images using a scale of 2.2188:

 ![alt text](./output_images/md_final_vehicle_detection_scale2.22_all_testimages.png)